napframework/nap-docs/app/manual/05_scene.md

 ### The Instance {#component_instance} ###

 When calling [loadFile()](@ref nap::ResourceManager::loadFile()) the perspective camera component is created as part of the 'CameraEntity'.
-NAP will now attempt to to create the run time counterpart (instance) of the PerspCameraComponent: a PerspCameraComponentInstance.
+NAP will now attempt to create the run time counterpart (instance) of the `PerspCameraComponent`: a `PerspCameraComponentInstance`.
 To create the instance part of a new component derive your class from [ComponentInstance](@ref nap::ComponentInstance):

 ~~~~~~~~~~~~~~~{.cpp}
 class NAPAPI PerspCameraComponentInstance : public ComponentInstance